At least seven preventable baby deaths may have occurred at one of the largest groups of hospitals in England since… https://t.co/YMAcJgeRZ7

 If you have undergone surgery and are now living with a stoma, one of the most important adjustments you’ll need to make is to ensure your diet is suitable for the needs of your condition.
 Post-surgery, your bowel will need some time to recover, and there are certain foodstuffs that can make it more or less difficult to manage the use of your ostomy bag.

-However, these issues do not mean that ostomates cannot still enjoy a full, rich and fulfilling relationship with what they eat and drink.
+However, these issues do not mean that ostomates cannot still enjoy a full, rich and fulfilling relationship with food and drink.
 If you’re a person who enjoys their food, this can certainly continue even after receiving a stoma - all it takes is some education on the effects that different types of food could have on your condition.

 Why do stoma patients need special dietary requirements?